YCAMInterlab/gonzocam/README.md

 gonzocam
 ========

-Open source hardware kit for disposable camera or iPhone to take pictures of wild animals automatically.
+Open source hardware kit for disposable camera or iPhone to take pictures of wild animals automatically.lplp